Design & Technology

 Design and Technology prepares children to deal with tomorrow’s rapidly changing world.
 It encourages children to become independent, creative problem solvers and thinkers as individuals and part of a team.
 It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products and systems.
 Through the study of Design and Technology, children at Rivington Primary School combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industry.
 This allows them to reflect on and evaluate past and present technology, its uses and impacts.

 It is the intent of Rivington Primary School for Design Technology to be taught in all year groups through at least one topic per term, which includes one topic relating to cooking and nutrition.
-Design Technology projects are often made cross curricular - linking to other subjects taught.

 Key objectives of intent within the Design Technology Curriculum based on the National Curriculum 2014 guidance: